johntiger1/multimodal_fairness/progress.md

+# may 23 #2
+2000 updates (batches).
+Of batch-size.

+So that means ~ 64000 training examples (assuming batch size of 32).

+Subsampling: consistent with everyone else.
+They do Random sampling: but to get a bootstrap

+Also: they do explicitly make predictions over the entire testing data set

 # May 23

 Now, putting the decomp on hold.

 We can get the predictions, either via hacking the evaluate function (fine!), or using the predict paradigm of AllenNLP.